rationalagents/twbxless/README.md

 docker run -p8080:8080 hypersuck:latest
 ```

-**HYPEREXEC**: full path to Hyper executables packaged with Hyper API (`lib/hyper` within that package as of
+**HYPEREXEC**: full path to the executables packaged with Hyper API.
+Defaults to `/hyperapi/lib/hyper` under
-0.0.10622.)
-Defaults to `/hyperapi/lib/hyper` under assumption you'll use the container that's extracted
+assumption you'll use the container.
-the package there.

-**PORT**: the port to bind to.
+**PORT**: the port to bind HTTP listener to.
 Defaults to `8080`.

 ## Use

-Get .hyper filenames within a .twbx (redirected from a .twb):
+List .hyper filenames within a .twbx (redirected from a .twb) as CSV:

 ```
 http://localhost:8080/filenames?url=https://public.tableau.com/workbooks/DPHIdahoCOVID-19Dashboard_V2.twb
 ```

-Then get data, given a filename:
+Then get the row data as CSV, given a filename:

 ```
 http://localhost:8080/data?url=https://public.tableau.com/workbooks/DPHIdahoCOVID-19Dashboard_V2.twb&filename=County%20(COVID%20State%20Dashboard.V1).hyper